The cost of using credit cards continues to rise, giving consumers yet another reason to keep their plastic in their wallets.

 |Methodology: The national average credit card APR is comprised of 95 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed below.
 (Introductory, or teaser, rates are not included in the calculation.)|

-That rising cost to borrow on plastic was evidenced by the national average annual percentage rate on new credit card offers, which increased again this week to 12.02 percent from 12 percent the week earlier, according to the CreditCards.com Weekly Credit Card Rate Report.
+That rising cost to borrow on credit cards was evidenced by the national average annual percentage rate on new credit card offers, which increased again this week to 12.02 percent from 12 percent the week earlier, according to the CreditCards.com Weekly Credit Card Rate Report.

 Meanwhile, credit card balances are falling.
 The Federal Reserve’s latest consumer credit report showed revolving debt levels continued to decline in May, as cardholders appeared hesitant to make charges, choosing instead to pay down existing balances whenever possible.